Firewood and Mulch Permit Status (updated January 2022): Only cut wood in South Tailwater and driftwood permits are available at this time.

-Firewood and mulch permits are available through an online permit process at this time.
+Firewood and mulch permits are available through an online permit process.
 To view the online application form and maps of the woodcutting areas, please see the links on the left side of this webpage.

 Wood permits are free of charge.
 Firewood and driftwood are available for personal use only and not for resale.
 These permits are valid for two months.
 Firewood cutting areas are located in South Tailwater Recreation Area, Whitebreast Beach, North Overlook Beach, and the Black Forest off of HWY S-71.
 People interested in obtaining permits are encouraged to visit the woodcutting sites before applying for a permit to ensure the availability of wood at the location in which they want to cut.